awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

 ## Reverting to the standard\-instances tier \(PowerShell\)<a name="systems-manager-managed-instances-advanced-reverting-ps"></a>

-The following procedure shows you how to use AWS Tools for Windows PowerShell to change all on\-premises servers and VMs in your hybrid environment to use the standard\-instances tier in the specified AWS account and Region\.
+The following procedure shows you how to use AWS Tools for Windows PowerShell to change all on\-premises servers and VMs in your hybrid environment to use the standard\-instances tier in the specified Amazon Web Services account and AWS Region\.

 **To revert to the standard\-instances tier using PowerShell**